Laudan B. Jahromi

 Social-Emotional Development in High-Risk Adolescent Mother-Child Dyads

-This longitudinal study, a collaboration with colleagues at Arizona State University (Drs.
-Umana-Taylor and Updegraff), examines the developmental outcomes of children of adolescent mothers from infancy to kindergarten, and explores the broader context that influences the mother-child dyad among this group of children who are at risk for developmental delays in cognitive, language, and social-emotional functioning.
-We aim to uncover the mechanisms that promote positive development in this vulnerable population of children (NICHD R01 HD061376).
+This federally-funded longitudinal study, a collaboration between Dr. Jahromi and colleagues at Arizona State University (Drs.
+Adriana Umana-Taylor and Kimberly Updegraff), examines the developmental outcomes of children of adolescent mothers from infancy to kindergarten, and explores the broader context that influences the mother-child dyad and children who are at high for developmental delays in intelligence, language, and social-emotional functioning.
+We aim to uncovering the mechanisms that promote positive development in this vulnerable population of children (NICHD R01 HD061376).

 HBSE 4010: Nature and needs of persons with intellectual disability/autism